wujastyk/edmac/README.md

 ## The published manual

 In 1996, the [UK TeX Users Group](http://uk.tug.org/) and the (international) [TeX Users Group](http://tug.org) jointly published the EDMAC manual and code as a physical book ([Worldcat entry](http://www.worldcat.org/oclc/38058109)).
 John and I are grateful to the late Sebastian Rahtz for the work he did in bringing this about and in formatting the book nicely for print.
 The preface to this published manual is included in the files above.
+A copy, with the examples, has been made available [at Archive.org](ark:/13960/t10p7ch0w).

 Appendix A of the EDMAC documentation and the published manual included the code for half a dozen examples.
 The ouputs for these examples are available as PDFs in the directory `../examples` in this repo.